rtdip/samples/queries/WeatherQueryBuilder/Latest-Point/README.md

 # Latest

-[Latest](../../code-reference/query/functions/time_series/latest.md) returns the latest event values.
+[Latest](../../code-reference/query/functions/weather/latest.md) returns the latest weather event values.

 ## Prerequisites
 Ensure you have installed the RTDIP SDK as specified in the [Getting Started](../../../getting-started/installation.md#installing-the-rtdip-sdk) section.